enmanuelduran/enmascript/content/articles/2021-04-29-understanding-big-o-notation.md

 So after everything we have learned, we can define that for an $n$ large enough it holds that:

 $O(1) < O(log(n)) < O(n) < O(n \times log(n)) < O(n^2) < O(2^n) < O(n!)$

+Which means that if you are evaluating your code and you find that it has an statement that is $O(n)$ but there is another block of code that is $O(n^2)$ then your code is $O(n^2)$ because as previously mentioned, Big O cares about the upper bound.

 There are other complexities that we are not including in this article like in example cubic complexity, but the idea is not to name them all, instead, I want to help you understand how to analyze your code to determine how efficient it is and of course dig deeper into the topic if you are interested.